Fire and Building Safety (Public Inquiry) Bill

 Overview

 This bill mandates an independent public inquiry into the UK government's response to fire and building safety concerns since the Grenfell Tower fire in 2017.
-The inquiry will investigate the government's actions regarding building safety deficiencies, the Building Safety Fund, and support for leaseholders affected by fire safety issues.
+The inquiry will investigate government actions related to identifying building safety deficiencies, protecting public safety through the Building Safety Fund, and supporting leaseholders affected by fire safety issues.

 Description

-• Government Actions: Investigating the government's actions to identify and address building safety deficiencies, including in buildings below 18 meters and those with combustible cladding.
+- Building Safety Deficiencies: Investigating the government's efforts to determine the extent of building safety problems, including those in buildings under 18 meters and those with combustible cladding.

-• Building Safety Fund: Examining the design and effectiveness of the Building Safety Fund, specifically its allocation to social housing, buildings under 18 meters, non-cladding fire safety issues, and the adequacy of funding.
+- Building Safety Fund: Examining the government's actions to ensure the Building Safety Fund adequately protects public safety, considering social housing, buildings under 18 meters, non-cladding fire safety defects, waking watch costs, and the fund's overall effectiveness.

-• Leaseholder Support: Assessing the government's support for leaseholders, covering remediation costs (not caused by leaseholders), limitation periods for legal action, issues with insolvent builders, and the costs/benefits of legal action.
+- Leaseholder Support: Assessing government support for leaseholders facing remediation costs for fire safety defects, including issues related to limitation periods for legal action, insolvent builders, and the costs and benefits of legal action.

-The inquiry will operate under the Inquiries Act 2005, ensuring a robust and transparent process.
+The inquiry will operate under the provisions of the Inquiries Act 2005, ensuring a robust and independent investigation.
+The bill applies to England and Wales only and comes into force upon passage.

 Government Spending